tienbui1508/ArtStore/README.md

 14. Add shopParams model to supply parameters for the API request
 15. Add pagination to the client using Material
 16. Add search functionality to the client
+17. Create home, product details components and routes
+18. Set up links in the app
+19. Design the product details page

 # Concepts learned and practiced